recovery

 Here the burning question is: Does drinking alcohol affect recovery from other drug use?
 There is also an ongoing debate about whether those trying to overcome addiction from drugs can safely drink or not.
 Many people feel that if they have never had an issue with alcohol, there is no reason for them not to drink.

-In previous years, alcoholism and drug addiction were viewed as two separate fields, and it was commonly accepted for those in recovery from chemical substances to drink alcohol.
-It soon became apparent that drinking alcohol yielded negative effects, and by the mid-1990’s complete abstinence from all substances started to become accepted policy for those in recovery.
+In previous years, alcoholism and drug addiction were viewed as two separate fields, and it was commonly accepted for those trying to recover from chemical substances to drink alcohol.
+It soon became apparent that drinking alcohol yielded negative effects, and by the mid-1990’s complete abstinence from all substances started to become accepted policy for those trying to overcome any kind of addiction.

-Negative Impacts Of Drinking Alcohol During Recovery From Other Drug Use:
+Negative Impacts of Drinking Alcohol While Recovery From Other Drugs:

 It suggests that those who had a previous drug use disorder may use alcohol (or a different drug) as a substitute, increasing their drinking to compensate for the absence of their primary drug.
 According to a study in November 2014, individuals who abstain completely from all substances have a significantly lower risk of developing a new SUD than those who attempt to continue using a “different drug of choice.”